Archive for: Art. 4(1) API

 August 24th, 2011, Tomasz Rychlicki

-The Voivodeship Administrative Court in Gliwice in its judgment of 2 August 2011 case file II SAB/Wa 86/07, held that the request filed in the electronic form i.e via e-mail, is a sufficient request for disclosure of public information.
+The Voivodeship Administrative Court in Gliwice in its judgment of 2 August 2011 case file II SAB/Wa 86/07 held that the request filed in the electronic form i.e via e-mail, is a deemed as a sufficient request for disclosure of public information.
 The Court repeated the rule that the request for disclosure of public information can take any form, unless it is sufficiently clear what is requested.
 The VAC ruled that in order to facilitate the submission of applications, public bodies may prepare their own forms, but the disclosure of public information can not be conditional, based on which form such a request is made.

 See also “Polish case law on e-access to public information“.